BUILDS-/BUILDS-.github.io/_posts/2012-04-13-video-game-collective.md

 - Game Design

 ### Existing Projects
-- [Untitled]: A 2.5 steampunk platformer.
+- Untitled: A 2.5 steampunk platformer.
 Main weapon/tool is a gear yo-yo, used for solving puzzles to escape the underbelly of a giant mechanical city.
 - Cartographer: An exploration platformer based on an alternate 1800's Lewis and Clark America.
-- [Untitled]: A rogue-like text adventure game in Python.
+- Untitled: A rogue-like text adventure game in Python.
 - Ghost in the Gymnasium: A high school janitor must escape endless waves of monsters on the night before prom.
 Done using Pygame.

 ### Members